github/codeql/docs/language/learn-ql/python/pointsto-type-infer.rst

    )
    select t, ex1, ex2

 ➤ `See this in the query console <https://lgtm.com/query/669950027/>`__.
 This query finds only one result in the demo projects on LGTM.com (`youtube-dl <https://lgtm.com/projects/g/ytdl-org/youtube-dl/rev/39e9d524e5fe289936160d4c599a77f10f6e9061/files/devscripts/buildserver.py?sort=name&dir=ASC&mode=heatmap#L413>`__).
-The result is also highlighted by the standard query: Unreachable 'except' block.
+The result is also highlighted by the standard "Unreachable 'except' block" query.
 For more information, see `Unreachable 'except' block <https://lgtm.com/rules/7900089>`__ on LGTM.com.

 .. pull-quote::